 At MOSA Oral Maxillofacial & Dental Implant Surgery, we believe that every patient deserves the opportunity to restore their oral health and smile and bone grafting now allows us to do this more effectively than ever before.
 A bone graft is commonly used to restore missing or lost bone in the jaw which can occur as a result of missing teeth, genetic defects, facial injuries, and other oral health problems.
 Patients once told that they couldn’t replace missing teeth due to a lack of jaw bone height or width can now have dental implants and other restorations placed following a bone grafting procedure.

-Dr. Michael Lewis, Dr. Ryan Lloyd, and Dr. Andre LaMothe are experts in the restoration of the jaw bone and facial skeleton and provide a variety of bone grafting options at their offices in Monterey, CA and Salinas, CA. Our oral surgeons use 3D CT imaging to measure the amount of bone available and recommend the best treatment to restore oral function.
+Dr. Michael Lewis, Dr. Ryan Lloyd, and Dr. Andre LaMothe are experts in the restoration of the jaw bone and facial skeleton and provide a variety of bone grafting options at their offices in Monterey, CA, Salinas, CA, and Santa Cruz, CA. Our oral surgeons use 3D CT imaging to measure the amount of bone available and recommend the best treatment to restore oral function.